blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Studying a Religion.md

 - Scriptures and Texts
 	- Divisions
 - Connection to Other Religions

-Also add:
+- Places related to the Religion

+Also add (To fill optionally):
 - Introduction (General Idea)
-- Closing Notes (More Details)
+- Closing Notes (More Details; example template)
+	- People in The Religion
+	- Culture
+		- Later Influential People
+		- Later Places
+		- History and Any Conflicts

 ---
 # Template